xmgz/doc/pages/01.administrate/06.overview/09.xmpp/XMPP.md

 ## VoIP and videoconferences

 A practical tool to call an XMPP client, either with voice or voice+video, is to use the [Jitsi](https://jitsi.org/) client.

+## Troubleshooting

+- **xmpp-upload** subdomain is used for images/file sending.
+If you had NOT set its DNS details on your domain BEFORE LetsEncrypt's certificate you may have to force a certificate renewal to make it work.
+[Source](https://forum.yunohost.org/t/ssl-certificate-for-xmpp-upload/11218/4)